inducer/pyopencl/doc/runtime_program.rst

     .. attribute:: kernel_name

-        You may use ``program.kernel_name`` to obtain a :class:`Kernel` objects from a program.
+        You may use ``program.kernel_name`` to obtain a :class:`Kernel` object from a program.
 Note that every lookup of this type produces a new kernel object, so that this **won't** work::

             prg.sum.set_args(a_g, b_g, res_g)